MarcArizaAlborni/Research-Available-License/docs/README.md

 If someone without permission wanted to use a copyrighted work, by modifying the base work enough it would be able to bypass copyright.
 For example by fastforwarding music or mixing two songs to distort them.

+When a C leter is seen next to the name of a work, or somhwere related to that work, it means that it is protected by copyright.

 #### 1.2 Trade Secrets
 Trade secrets are a form of Intellectual property protection ussually used by manufacturing companies of commercial products.
 They comprise formulas,practices,processes,designs or any information about a commercial product that have economic value because they are ussualy secret from foreign people related to the product.